AdobeDocs/analytics.en/help/components/cda/overview.md

 >[!NOTE]
 >
->Read more about the [Device Co-op end-of life](https://experienceleague.adobe.com/docs/device-co-op/using/about/device-co-op-eol.html?lang=en).
+>Read more about the [Device Co-op end-of-life](https://experienceleague.adobe.com/docs/device-co-op/using/about/device-co-op-eol.html?lang=en).

 Using CDA, you can answer questions such as: